eaglestone/ks3-computing/README.md

 From the draft Programme of Study for Computing (Feb 2013), this section covers:

 5.  **Computer systems**: Understanding the hardware and software components that make up networked computer systems, how they interact, and how they affect cost and performance.
 How instructions are stored and executed.
-6.  **Networks and the Internet**: Explaining how networks such as the internet work and their characteristics.
-Analyze how networks affect the user and understand issues of e-safety.
+6.  **Networks and the Internet**: Explaining how networks such as the Internet work and their characteristics.
+Analyse how networks affect the user and understand issues of e-safety.
 7.  **Control**: Understand how computers can monitor and control physical systems.

 ### Digital Literacy